-You could, if you are a US expatriate outside the United States, your tax home has moved abroad to a foreign country and you have foreign earned income.
-In other words, you are getting a salary from employment in a foreign country.
+You could if your tax home is in a foreign country and you have foreign earned income.
+For example, you are getting a salary from employment in a foreign country.

 Now, in order to get the benefits of the exclusion you need to meet one of the two tests.

 · The first test is called the Physical Presence Test (PPT).
-This counts the number of days outside the United States in any 365-day period, starting with the first full foreign day overseas.
-You need to have been outside of the United States for at least 330 full days and then you meet the PPT test.
+This counts the number of days outside the United States in any 365-day period (366-day in leap year).
+You need to have been outside the United States for at least 330 full days to meet the test.